raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 --- task ---

-Finally, add a block from the control block palette to `stop all`{:class="block3control"} to ensure the motors don't start again until you want them to.
+Finally, add a block from the control block palette to `stop all`{:class="block3control"} to ensure the motors won't start again until you want them to.

 ```blocks3
 when [q v] key pressed